GabyQueiroz/Hybrid-RL-RBS-/README.md

 - Rule-Based System (RBS) logic for interpretable irrigation scheduling and comparison.
 - AquaCrop-OSPy simulations for crop-growth, water-use, and productivity evaluation.

-The repository is prepared for anonymous article submission.
-It does not include author names, institutional information, acknowledgements, or links to prior repositories.

 ## Hybrid Workflow

 The hybrid PPO+RBS workflow is organized around three stages: